 Boab, Bikes & Bees – Wildflower Festival Bike Tour of Kings Park (Aug & Sept) – Just $65 adult

 Perth’s Best Wildflower Tour

 Enjoy a relaxing day travelling in the comfort of an air-conditioned coach taking in the spring wildflowers of Western Australia.
 Your exact itinerary will be unknown until the day of departure to ensure you view areas with the most abundant wildflowers.
-With a botanical guide you visit various locations on Perth’s outskirts in search for the finest wildflowers.
-Kings Park is renowned for its guarantee of wildflowers but also areas such as Wireless Park, Toodyay and Gingin are also prolific at various times.
+With a botanical guide, you visit various locations on Perth’s outskirts in search of the finest wildflowers.
+Kings Park is renowned for its guarantee of wildflowers but also areas such as Wireless Park, Toodyay, and Gingin are also prolific at various times.

 Wave Rock, York, Wildflowers & Aboriginal Culture (tour from Perth)